destinymora4/Blackjack/README.md

 # Blackjack
-Initial framework for a blackjack program
+Initial framework for a blackjack program.
+Written in C++